Things to see and do

 Walmer Castle in Summer

-During summer, the Kitchen Garden is in full production with a spectacular offering of soft fruit, vegetables and flowers.
-Some produce is grown in the glasshouse, including tomatoes, peppers and aubergines.
-A permanent display of houseplants, cacti and succulents can also be admired here.
+During summer, the Kitchen Garden is in full production with a spectacular offering of vegetables and flowers.
+A permanent display of houseplants, cacti and succulents can also be admired in the Glasshouse.

 Even the castle itself is taken over by the riot of colour spreading across the gardens.
 Large colonies of Australian daisy, Erigeron Karvinskianus, begin to peek out from nooks and crannies across the walls and bastions, brightening the scene still further.